 Unfortunately, not creating more email traffic significantly reduces the growth of your inbox and the spread of email fatigue, but, it does not actually reduce the number of messages already in your Inbox.

-Now when I get a message on Saturday afternoon that I need to respond to, but, I will boomerang it until my scheduled email processing time on Monday morning.
+Now when I get a message on Saturday afternoon that I need to respond to, I will Boomerang it until my scheduled email processing time on Monday morning.
 This clears it from my Inbox.
 It allows me to clear it from my brain and focus on what really matters.

-By taking control of my inbox I have been able to recaptured my productivity.
+By taking control of my inbox I have been able to recapture my productivity.
 It’s amazing to me how much an empty inbox frees my mind.